QubesOS/qubes-doc/developer/general/rst-documentation-style-guide.rst

 ^^^^^^^^^^^

 Use spaces instead of tabs.
-Use hanging indentations where appropriate. rST is identation sensitiv markup language, similar to Python, please maintain consistent indentation (3 spaces) for readability.
+Use hanging indentations where appropriate. rST is an indentation sensitive markup language, similar to Python, please maintain consistent indentation (3 spaces) for readability.

 Line wrapping
 ^^^^^^^^^^^^^

 Do not hard wrap text, except where necessary (e.g., inside code blocks).

 Writing guidelines
 ------------------